GPGamer98/gpgamer98.github.io/spambot.md

 [Latest version .py file (1.2)](https://github.com/GPGamer98/spambot/releases/tag/v1.2)

 ## Note: You need to have Python and pyautogui installed
-### To install pyautogui in CMD you need to run this command: pip install pyautogui
+### To install pyautogui, in CMD you need to run this command: ''pip install pyautogui''